Homepage: The Cicada FAQ

 - Like pets, your children may choke on them or gorge themselves and become ill.

 - Please consult your child's doctor if you're concerned.
 Don't be ashamed to admit that your child ate insects.

 Also read our article Are Cicadas Safe to Eat?

 Once there were cicadas in my area, but now there are none.
 Why?

 Pesticides, construction, extreme weather conditions and tree removal are all good reasons.

 How do they make that noise?

 Answer: Only the males make the noise.
-They have membranes on their abdomen called tymbals that vibrate very quickly when pulled by tiny muscles, creating the amazing songs.
+They have membranes in their abdomen called tymbals that vibrate very quickly when pulled by tiny muscles, creating their amazing songs.
 Every species of cicada has a unique call.
 Females can make a clicking noise with their wings, but it's nothing like the noise the males make.